faenrandir/a_careful_examination/content/documents/book_of_mormon/cumorah_at_new_york.md

 ## Statements of Church leaders on Cumorah

-I borrowed most of these from a compilation by NewNameNoah [here](https://web.archive.org/web/20070629160718/http://www.josephlied.com:80/cumorah.html).
+_Note: I borrowed most of these from a compilation by NewNameNoah [here](https://web.archive.org/web/20070629160718/http://www.josephlied.com:80/cumorah.html).
+Need to systematize on internet archive links (w/ the page) and validate._

 Elder Orson Pratt, Feb.
 11, 1872 [Journal of Discourses Vol. 14, pg.
 331](http://jod.mrm.org/14/323):